Dark Mode Light Mode

 Being right in the heart of such a culturally vibrant region is an incredible and eye-opening experience.
 It is a unique location where you will find the most welcoming local people.

 Every day there are new places to discover because there are many restaurants, coffee shops and bars.
 Especially these hidden bars are great, you will meet lots of young people and also international folks who know their way around the hutong area.
+I never expected these great places to be in these almost ancient streets.

 An important thing about living in a Hutong is to be open-minded and not cling too much to comforts. that you might be used to.
 The streets can be chaotic and dirty but just see it as part of the China experience.
 If you can do that you will love living in a hutong.